ebingrav/avwiki/Category:Domain_of_Law.md

 Once the perfect scale from Law is given to Bestellen, Law becomes locked off and Chaos opens up.
-Bestellen drops a tablet on the group with directions through the maze (see [mudlet alias](:Category:Domain_of_Law#Mudlet_Helper_Alias "wikilink") below for quickly obtaining this directions).
+Bestellen drops a tablet on the group with directions through the maze (see [mudlet alias](:Category:Domain_of_Law#Mudlet_Helper_Alias.md "wikilink") below for quickly obtaining this directions).
 Note: this run is harder than Law and requires a bit more tankage/firepower.
 Having 2 big tanks / 3 mediums tanks and/or a bladedancer helps.
 Additionally, a Psi/Mnd is helpful for shatter which is sometimes needed.